 About 70% children with UC enter remission within 3 months of initial therapy, and 50% remain in remission over the next year.
 Colectomy within 5 years is required in as many as 26% of children who present with severe disease compared with less than 10% of those who present with mild disease.
 Approximately 70% of children with CD require surgery within 10-20 years after the diagnosis.

-The risk factors for developing adenocarcinoma are the duration and extent of disease.
+The risk factors for developing adenocarcinoma in UC are the duration and extent of disease.
 After the first decade of disease, the risk of development of colon cancer increases rapidly; thus, surveillance colonoscopy should be performed annually or biannually after 8-10 years of colonic disease.
 Colectomy should be performed if there is finding of high-grade dysplasia.

 The course of UC is marked by remissions and exacerbations.
 Most patients respond initially to medical treatment, and many children with mild manifestations stay in remission on prophylactic therapy with 5-aminosalicylic acid (5-ASA).
 Despite complications, most children with CD lead active lives, despite intermittent symptom flare-ups.